Lazar Hloba Park: History

-The park's history dates back to Katerynoslav's founding.
 Cossack Lazar Hloba established the park, which was then a garden.
 He chose to settle here after his military service ended in 1743 because he had a fascination with the scenic areas along the Dnieper.
 Gardening was his passion, thus after relocating, he planted several gardens and constructed four watermills alongside the river.

 The upper garden on the riverbank was the first location Hloba relocated.
 He was quite pleased of the several beautiful trees and flowers he planted in Dnipro, which is now Taras Shevchenko Park.
 However, Grigory Potemkin quickly purchased this property for the purpose of building his home (Potemkin Palace) but was never completed, and creating a new park and garden area around it.
 As a result, Hloba moves to live on the land that was formerly his lower allotment, becoming the present day location.

 Hloba extended the lowland garden to the future Sadovaya Street (now St. Andriy Fabra), from the lake that once stood where the Ozerka market now stands.
 He only spent around ten years here before dying at the age of 104, in 1793.
 Following his death, the garden was given to a canvas manufacturer on its western edge, renamed as the Katerynoslav State Botanical Garden.

-In 1806, Novorossiysk needed unique trees and plants for fruit plantations, so Emperor Alexander I ordered Governor Duke of Richelieu to supply the top garden in Ekaterinoslav for public celebrations and the lower garden to be returned for regular landscaping.
+In 1806, Novorossiysk needed unique trees and plants for fruit plantations, so Emperor Alexander I ordered Governor Duke of Richelieu to supply the top garden in Katerynoslav for public celebrations and the lower garden to be returned for regular landscaping.
 The park, at the time covered more than 40 ha, has been given new life since 1807 thanks to the efforts of chief gardener Adam Hummel, who also helped to establish a Special Pomological Committee for gardening.
 This leads to the founding of the gardening school in the northern part of the garden in 1817.